arhinaidoo/python-caesars-cipher/README.md

 Plaintext:  THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG

 Ciphertext: QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD

+## Deciphering or Decrypting
+Deciphering is done in reverse, with a right shift of 3.